 Making screening or final selection decisions | ❌ |

-As evidenced, AI is not fit for making screening and hiring decisions.
-Instead, use multi-measure talent assessments, which evaluate candidates’ real-world abilities for the job and are better suited to shortlisting applicants.
+AI is not fit for making screening and hiring decisions without human supervision.
+Instead, use multi-measure talent assessments, which evaluate candidates’ real-world abilities for the job.
 These tests measure applicants’ hard and soft skills, cognitive abilities, personality traits, culture match, and more – giving you a holistic view of their profiles.

-Once you’ve shortlisted skilled candidates, have them interviewed by human beings, using AI only for note-taking and feedback summaries.
+Once you’ve shortlisted skilled candidates, have them interviewed by human beings, using AI for note-taking and feedback summaries, or for scoring (but don't forget to check the scores yourself).

 Regularly review and analyze the outputs from all AI systems you use to check for accuracy and identify any AI biases that could be hampering your hiring process.
 For a watertight approach, include HR professionals, data scientists, and legal experts in this audit process.